 - Weight loss/weight gain

-There are many reasons why SIBO may occur, but it is primarily traced back to motility abnormalities.
-This means that the nerves responsible for movement through the digestive tract are impaired.
+There are many reasons why SIBO may occur, but the primary cause of SIBO is motility abnormalities.
+What this means is that the nerves responsible for movement through the digestive tract are impaired.
 Celiac disease, structural issues, head injury, food poisoning, organ dysfunction, and IBD are just some of the contributors that damage the digestive tract and nervous system functioning, increasing the risk of SIBO.

 Work with me to overcome SIBO.
 You care includes: